zenml-io/zenml/docs/book/why/framework-design.md

     m.write(model, output_artifact)
 ```

 Each artifact can therefore support as many Materializers as required.
 Think of them as views of the data the artifacts are pointing to.
-The advantage here is that one can now theoritically paramaterize the `key` of the Materializers \(`keras` in this case\) and completely separate the business logic from the writing logic.
+The advantage here is that one can now theoretically parameterize the `key` of the Materializers \(`keras` in this case\) and completely separate the business logic from the writing logic.

 The disadvantage of this design is that one needs to know all the implemented Materializers and adding more Materializers and combining with artifacts is a bit non-intuitive at first.